+Traditional Four -Year High School Program for High School Graduation for Students Entering High School in 2008 or 2009

+SUBJECT CREDITS COMMENTS

+English 4

+Mathematics 4 Algebra 1 or a series of courses equivalent to Algebra 1 or higher is required

+Science 3 Two must have lab components.

+World History 1

+American History 1

+Economics .5

+American Government .5

+Practical Arts, Technical Education or Performing Fine Arts 1 One credit in Practical Arts Technical Education; or One credit in Performing Fine Arts to be selected from music, dance, drama, painting, sculpture; a course that requires manual dexterity, or speech and debate; or One-half credit each in Practical Arts Technical Education and Performing Fine Arts.

+Life Management Skills .5

+Physical Education .5 Participation in JROTC Drills class for one semester fulfills this requirement.

+Personal Fitness .5

-Traditional Four -Year High School Program for High School Graduation for Students Entering High School Prior To August, 2007 SUBJECT CREDITS COMMENTS English 4 Algebra 1 or a series of courses equivalent to Mathematics 3 Algebra 1 or higher is required Science 3 Two must have lab components.
-World History 1 1 American History .5 Economics American Government .5 One credit in Practical Arts Technical Education; or One credit in Performing Fine Arts to be selected from music, dance, drama, painting, sculpture; a Practical Arts. course that requires manual dexterity, or speech and Technical Education or 1 Performing Fine Arts debate: or One-half credit each in Practical Arts Technical Education and Performing Fine Arts. .5 Life Management Skills Participation in JROTC Drills class for one Physical Education .5 semester fulfills this requirement.
-Personal Fitness .5 Any course approved by the Course Review 7.5 Committee[†] and listed in the Florida State High Traditional School Course Code Directory and that is Schedule appropriate for Gr.
-9 or above may fulfill an Electives elective credit for graduation except study hall and or 12.5 other courses identified as noncredit (NC).
-Adult Flexible/block Basic Education, and GED preparation.
+Electives 7.5 Traditional Schedule or 12.5 Flexible/block Any course approved by the Course Review Committee and listed in the Florida State High School Course Code Directory and that is appropriate for Gr.
+9 or above may fulfill an elective credit for graduation except study hall and other courses identified as noncredit (NC), Adult Basic Education, and GED preparation.